-There is a misconception that companies with great culture are full of hipsters working in a novelty office space, playing games all day.
+There is a misconception that companies with great culture are full of hipsters working in a novelty office space.
 Yes, a company’s culture can be fun and unconventional, but having a great culture can be a way for you to drive your company to outperform your competitors.

-Company culture is rooted in the development of organizational psychology.
-In a study by John Morse in the 1970s on the ‘fit’ between personality and organization, he found that those in congruent jobs that matched their personality reported feeling more competent.
+Company culture is rooted in the development of organisational psychology.
+In the 1970’s, John Morse released a study on the ‘fit’ between personality and organisation.
+He found that those in congruent jobs that matched their personality reported feeling more competent.
 A positive cultural fit can improve self-esteem and make team members feel more capable of carrying out their work to the best of their ability.
-They have greater job satisfaction, identify more with their company, are more likely to remain within their organization, are more committed to their job and show superior job performance.
+They have greater job satisfaction and identify more with their company.
+They are also more likely to remain within their organisation, are more committed to their job and show superior job performance.
 Ding ding ding!
 That means lower staff turnover and better company performance.

 Establish Your Culture Through Values

 Inspired by Zappos‘ company culture, we wanted to ensure that as we grew as a company, we were financially successful as well as an enjoyable place for people to work, with a common goal and values that we all agreed on and were willing to live by.
 To build a company culture that we wanted our team to nourish, we engaged and collaborated with the entire team to find the common values that connected us together.
 We held numerous team meetings where we were really able to flesh out what was important to us and came up with our eight values – Passion, Reliability, Teamwork, Creativity, Fun, Transparency, Learning & Accountability.

 The common mistake companies make when coming up with their company values is they invest a lot of time in defining them, but then they make the assumption that, by sticking them on a wall, people will live by them.
 Committing to a newly defined set of values is initially a challenge and requires finding a way to positively reinforce them early and often, so that every team member knows them and knows how to apply them to their everyday work.